 A handout for patients on the proper use of sunscreen can be found by clicking here .

 There is evidence that certain dietary factors may play a role in preventing non-melanoma skin cancers, including: low dietary fat intake and high antioxidant intake.
 However, these results have not yet been supported by large studies and thus cannot be used to inform dietary choices .
+Avoiding exposure to the above mentioned carcinogens that increase risk of skin cancer is also recommended to reduce risk.

 To date, Canada has not set out screening guidelines for non-melanoma skin cancer in the general population.
 Australian practice guidelines suggest that skin cancer screening should be a routine part of the annual check-up.
 Early detection of non-melanoma skin cancers can reduce morbidity and mortality as well as the costs associated with treatment .